alesauce/resume/rendercv_output/Alexander_Sauceda_CV.md

 - Aug 2021 – present
 - Seattle, WA
 - Designed and implemented a new Java-based abuse reporting service to ensure compliance with the European Union's Digital Services Act, preventing fines of up to 6% of Amazon.com's global turnover (~$34.5 billion).
-In the process, reduced process defects from legacy abuse reporting service by ~89% YoY.
+Reduced process defects from legacy abuse reporting service by ~89% YoY.
 - Designed and implemented new service to automate handling of customer account issues, reducing engineer hours spent on manual processes by 25%.
 Utilized Python, AWS Lambda, DynamoDB, and SQS as well as Cloud Development Kit (CDK) for infrastructure as code.
 - Earned AWS Certified Solutions Architect - Associate certification.
 - Oversaw service operations, including CI/CD pipelines, CloudWatch monitors, resolving high-severity incidents and providing root cause analysis as part of team’s on-call rotation.